StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 ### Educational Content Selection (Pedagogy)

-Together with the definition of the mechanics and the choice of the GBL elements to be used in the game, it was decided which aspects of the basic theory of quantum computing - introduced in Chapter 4 - would be presented in the game.
-We decided to introduce the concepts of qubit, quantum register and quantum gate at a tutorial level, as these are the most basic concepts.
-Next, we decided to introduce Pauli gates (Pauli-X, Pauli-Y and Pauli-Z).
+Together with the definition of the mechanics and the choice of the GBL elements to be used in the game, it was decided which aspects of the basic theory of quantum computing – introduced in Chapter 4 – would be presented in the game.
+We decided to introduce the concepts of qubit, quantum register, and quantum gate at the Tutorial Level, as these are the most basic concepts.
+Next, we decided to introduce Pauli gates (Pauli-X, Pauli-Y, and Pauli-Z).
+Our decision to focus on these specific concepts was based on our literature review, where we found that they are commonly included in multiple educational games.
+This prevalence suggests that these topics are both fundamental and approachable for learners, making them effective for introductory educational purposes.
 We decided that the first levels should have registers with one qubit.
 After the player has become familiar with the operation of these gates, we will introduce the concept of superposition for one-bit registers.
 Later, when the player also understands superposition, we will use registers with two qubits.
 There, the player will have to combine their previous knowledge to solve the puzzles.

 ## Development Process